 C’mon be honest, you can tell us. . .

 In this day and age where you can’t shake a stick without hitting an online art gallery, blog, photo gallery, or music website all promising to promote and sell your art . . . why would anyone bother setting up their own website anymore?
 Why should any artist put in all that time and effort to create their own personal website or blog when everyone else can do it for you?
 After all, we’re busy enough writing, drawing, painting, recording, and creating our art.
 Why not just do what we do best and then outsource the rest?

 Every artist needs a virtual space to call their own

 Actually having your own piece of web real estate is not just a matter of vanity, it’s really about control: Control of your work, control of your message, and most importantly, control of your personal brand as an artist.
 When you have a blog or website, you are creating a virtual identity for yourself and your work.
 This identity is far too important to ever risk losing control of it as the ongoing Facebook debacle has proved.

 The bottom line is that when you put your stuff on other people’s sites, it essentially becomes their stuff.
 Sure they may tell you that it’s still your stuff, but recent history has proven that these sites can basically do whatever they want with it.
-This is why it’s important that you not only have your own personal website/blog but that you actually own that site as well.
+This is why it’s important that you not only have your own personal website/blog but you own and control that site as well.

 When all is said and done, it’s still their site and it’s their gallery.